torsocks/torsocks/README.md

     python3 test.py

-This should print out the contents of The Hidden Wiki. **Happy hacking!**
+This should print out the contents of The Hidden Wiki.
+To install this to your system, you should probably do this:

+    sudo ./setup.py install

+**Happy hacking!**